auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Let us see how entropy relates to mathematics.
 Why is it that math has translated across languages and cultures?
 If math is simply a human idea, a useful fiction, then wouldn't people disagree on math?
 Few other ideas have passed those barriers.
 Are we somehow connecting to something outside of us in a mathematical plane of existence?

 Think of a square in terms of entropy.
 How many questions do you need to ask to describe a square?
 Math is about the structure of information.
 The definition of a square provides a structure of information which we can make inferences on.
-We stumbled upon math and found it unreasonably effective at describing our universe.
+There is math which is built upon itself, a few axioms or definitions, and there is applied math.
+We stumbled upon math and found it unreasonably effective set of mathematics for describing our universe.
 We can create new systems of math which don't map to our reality.
 Of course we don't always find an application, but we can explore possibilities.

 ## We are an evolutionary algorithm.